-For the most part, piercings have pretty few drawbacks and serve as a fun way to express oneself and experiment with body modification.
-That being said, migration and rejection are the exception and can be an issue that's both frustrating and frightening for the person experiencing it.
+For the most part, piercings have few drawbacks and serve as a fun way to express oneself and experiment with body modification.
+That being said, migration and rejection are the exceptions and can be issues that are both frustrating and frightening.
 What's more, the two words are often mistaken for one another—which doesn't help matters—so we're here to help with that.
 Read on for a complete guide to piercing migration and rejection.

-Put simply: rejection occurs when you place a foreign object in your body (i.e. a piercing) and for one reason or another, your body considers the foreign object to be a threat to your health.
+Put simply: Rejection occurs when you place a foreign object in your body (e.g., piercing jewelry) and for one reason or another, your body considers the foreign object to be a threat to your health.
 While rejection can happen anywhere, some areas of the body are more prone to rejection than others.
-"Some anatomical sites are more prone to rejection - flat, tight surfaces don't allow for deeper piercings and are subject to greater pressure," explains Dr. Cheung.
+"Some anatomical sites are more prone to rejection—flat, tight surfaces don't allow for deeper piercings and are subject to greater pressure," explains Dr. Cheung.
 Thus, in order to protect itself, your body slowly fights the object by pushing it and healing the skin behind it, which eventually forces the piercing back out through the skin.

 On the flip side, when your piercing is migrating, it's attempting to move from its original spot to a new one, and in some cases, can result in a full-blown rejection.
 "As your body's immune system reacts to the foreign material in your skin, it is common to have some swelling and redness," she says.
 It's definitely something to look out for because if the jewelry is not removed in a timely manner, it can get completely rejected and may result in scarring from the puncture and put you at risk for infection.

 Piercings that only break through a small amount of surface skin—aptly named surface piercings—are most at risk for rejection and migration.
 This is because the less skin there is to help keep the piercing secure, the higher the chances are that your body will find a way to push it out.
 Of course, this totally depends on the person, as some people are simply more prone to rejection than others.